 2. Emergency Intervention and Repositioning (Critical Distinction!)

-3. Advanced Treatment Based on Root Apex Status
+3. Advanced Treatment According to Apex Status

 1. Clinical Picture

-2. Open Apex (Incomplete Root Formation)
+2. Open Apex (Immature Root)

-3. Closed Apex (Complete Root Formation)
+3. Closed Apex (Mature Root)

 Do Not Wait: Extract the tooth from its socket with orthodontic or surgical extrusion immediately after trauma (within 2-3 weeks).
 (If you do surgical extrusion, apply a flexible splint for 4 weeks).